ros2/ros2_documentation/source/Governance.rst

 Working Group Policies

  * Meetings should be posted to the google calendar as well as announced on Discourse.
- * Meetings should have notes and be posted to Discoures using appropriate working group tag.
+ * Meetings should have notes and be posted to Discourse using appropriate working group tag.
  * For attending the groups meetings please join the associated google group to get invites automatically.

 Upcoming ROS Events